JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 \caption{First widget using Shiny tags}(\#fig:playground-tags)
 \end{figure}

 This hopefully provides some understanding of how htmlwidgets work internally and thereby helps to build such packages.
-To recapitulate, an HTML document is created in which div is placed and given a specific id; this id is also used in a script tag that contains JSON data passed from R so that a JavaScript function we define can read that data in and use it to generate a visual output in a div.
+To recapitulate, an HTML\index{HTML} document is created in which div is placed and given a specific id; this id is also used in a script tag that contains JSON data passed from R so that a JavaScript function we define can read that data in and use it to generate a visual output in a div.
 However, as much as this section covered, the topic of JavaScript dependencies\index{dependency} was not touched, this is approached in the following section where we build another, more exciting widget, which uses an external dependency.